testernetes/gkube/README.md

 ### Client Helpers

-Create, Delete, DeleteAllOf, Get, List, Patch, PatchStatus, Update client functions are wrapped in a `func() error` for convience when using `Eventually`.
+Create, Delete, DeleteAllOf, Get, List, Patch, PatchStatus, Update wrap their respective client functions by returning a function which can be called by Gomega's Eventually or Consistently.
+The function returns an error if it occurs.

 ### Object Helpers